zacharie-li-kao/SOLEY-PV/index.md

 - Extended detailed balance framework
 - Multi-junction support (2T, 4T/6T configurations)
 - Recombination mechanisms: SRH, radiative, and Auger
-- Custom defect input: trap density, capture cross-sections
+- Custom defect input: trap density, capture cross-sections, bulk and interface defects etc. The whole enchilada.
-- Temperature-dependent modelling with activation energy
 - Series and shunt resistance effects
+- Dynamic carrier injection variation (through a very innaccurate slider)
+- Possibility to bypass the optical caluclation and use a step absorption, as in the SQ limit.
+If non radiative recombination are set to 0 and resistances are inexistent, you get the SQ limit.

 ### 🟢 Analysis & Visualisation
 - J–V curve generation (dark and illuminated)
 - EQE calculations to come in a future update
 - Bandgap extraction from absorbance spectra, but always double check please!
-- Real-time plotting of R, T, and internal absorption
+- Plotting of R, T, and internal absorption
 - Batch parameter sweeps and thickness optimisation

 ### 🟣 Data Handling & Export
-- Export optical profiles, generation data, J–V curves, EQE
+- Export optical profiles, generation data, J–V curves...
-- Save/load full simulation states
+- Save/load full simulation states as .soley files
 - CSV export for external tools

-Future updates will ad EQE (using thermodynamic equations, the goal is NOT to redo what SCAPS already does well), other bult-in recombination pathways, intermediate band solar cells, hot carrier solar cells etc. Just be patient with me please :)
+Future updates will add EQE (using thermodynamic equations, the goal is not to redo what SCAPS already does so well), other built-in recombination pathways, intermediate band solar cells, hot carrier solar cells etc. Just be patient with me pretty please.

 ## 🔽 Download